Wall20k/youth-mental-health-wa/README.md

 ### The Problem

 Rural and low-income communities in Washington State face disproportionate barriers to youth mental health care.
 Provider shortages, high uninsured rates among children, and poverty create compounding access gaps that vary dramatically from county to county.
+But descriptive analysis of 39 WA counties alone cannot answer a critical question: are the factors driving mental distress in Washington the same ones driving it nationally, and how do WA's counties compare to the rest of the country?

 ### Why It Matters